mesnitu/EasyPopulate-4.0/README.md

 ### Use it (still in idea stage)

-For now , in EP4 configuration page, you may assign a default genre.
-In EP4 language file, you'll find more configurations for other default values, or the reports you want to generate.
+~~For now , in EP4 configuration page, you may assign a default genre. ~~ In EP4 language file, you'll find the configurations for default values, or the reports you want to generate.
 ie:
 ```php
 $report_bookx_subtitle = false;  // no report on missing subtitle